 Or when I am on the road, because I was driving along the highway when it’d hit me that I miss football.
 It took me the entire afternoon to realize I was not dreaming, not caught in some alternate universe where I took a wrong turn.
 When the moment finally passed, it only escalated into asking myself questions I thought I knew the answer to.
 How hypocritical must I have been to denounce a fellow teammate for leaving only to find myself in the same shoes.
 Denial, I was in denial, loathing myself on my own abundance of selfishness and anger and stupidity.
 And for the next two hours, I drove.
 Just me and the road, rwo hours up and down, just thinking in silence.
 Crossed the bridge to Seattle, made my way back across the Puget Sound so I can turn around again.
 Just a 17-year-old kid looking for an answer.
 All I found was gray.
 You can make yourself crazy thinking about it.
 And you know what?
 I almost did.

-About the Author (Author Profile)Mike is (almost) a Elementary Education major and Mathematical Statistics minor in BU.
+About the Author (Author Profile)Mike graduated from BU in 2016 with a Elementary Education major and Mathematical Statistics minor.
 He is from Washington (the State) and a avid football fan, so don't be surprised to see him bunkered down by the television on Sundays.
 He's likes music, long naps, movies, Doctor Who, video games, and making people feel great (and sometimes altogether at once).
 If he is not writing here, he's probably busy rambling on Reddit or cooking something exotic.
 Follow his Twitter @karatemanchan37.
 You have been warned.

 Sites That Link to this Post

 - Another Football Story | Culture Shock | April 25, 2014